callysto/callysto-and-computational-thinking/README.md

-# callysto-and-computational-thinking
+# Callysto and Computational Thinking Course

-An online course aimed at teachers and students that introduces the fundamentals of computational thinking.
+An online course built using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html#) aimed at teachers and students that introduces the fundamentals of computational thinking.